stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > What the revenue split will be between the artists.

-> Goal to remove silos and collaborate more effectively between the different core teams.
+> Goal is to remove silos, collaborate more effectively between the different core teams and have a central document for the six week lead-in to MVP launch.